signalfx/signalfx-agent/README.md

 1) Unzip it to a directory of your choice on the target system.

 2) Ensure a valid configuration file is available somewhere on the target system.
-The main thing that the installer script provide -- but that you will have to provide manually with the bundle -- is a run directory for the agent to use.
+The main thing that the installer script provides -- but that you will have to provide manually with the bundle -- is a run directory for the agent to use.
 Since you aren't installing from a package, there are three config options that you will especially want to consider: